 Did You Spot the Gorilla?

 exhibition. at St John's College, Oxford, exhibition gallery within an Oxford college Oxford January 2019.
-Gill Hedley is an independent curator, writer and consultant on contemporary visual arts.
+Gill Hedley is a writer, an independent curator and a consultant on contemporary visual arts.
 Sigune Hamann artist

 HELLO!
 PLEASED TO MEET YOU.
 I AM ...
 AND YOU ARE…?

 Freshers was the first project in Sigune Hamann’s residency working with perception and attention in the Department of Experimental Psychology, Oxford University, in collaboration with neuroscientist Professor Kia Nobre and her students.
 The project continued in workshops with a photo-based record of students meeting, one to one, on their first day at Oxford University, Waseda University, Tokyo and Camberwell College of Arts, University of the Arts London between 2016-8.

 The artist splits the image of students and re-assembles them into new interchanging narratives.
 Hidden in full sight are photographs of three portraits in the collection of St. John’s College.